 Marshmallows—they’re not just for s’mores anymore.
 Divide a bag of jumbo marshmallows into three groups, then use food coloring to dye one group red and one group blue.
 Keep the third group white.
 Once the ‘mallows dry, let each player tee one up and swing away using a golf club or hockey stick.
 The participant who hits their marshmallow the farthest wins.
 Have one prize for the kids and one for the adults.

 2. Water Balloon Toss

-It’s a warm-weather classic and the perfect game to play with a crowd.
+It’s a warm-weather classic.
 Teams of two toss water balloons back and forth.
-Have the distance between the pair increases with each turn.
+Have the distance between the pair increase with each turn.
 The last team standing with an intact water balloon wins.
 If the big kids are feeling more competitive, save some balloons for a game of dodgeball.
-We recommend this jumbo pack of self-sealing water balloons ($17) that let you fill up 100 balloons in under a minute.
+We recommend this jumbo pack of self-sealing water balloons that let you fill up 100 balloons in under a minute.

 3. Fourth of July Bingo